valdiney/Ofir_Framework/README.md

 # Ofir_Framework-0.1

 # Description
 Welcome to Ofir.
 This is a Project Development of the PHP-Framework.
-Developed of  student to students.
+Developed by student to students.
 What do you think about contribute with this project?

 <p>
 The Ofir is very easy to use.
 You just need instal and run in your server. <br>